 - Represented major retailer in securities class action relating to allegations of FCPA violations

-Mr. Seibald graduated magna cum laude in 2007 from Harvard Law School, where he was a member of the Harvard International Law Journal.
-Mr. Seibald received his Bachelor of Arts degree in Economics and Government from Cornell University in 2003.
+He graduated magna cum laude in 2007 from Harvard Law School, where he was a member of the Harvard International Law Journal.
+Jonathan received his Bachelor of Arts degree in Economics and Government from Cornell University in 2003.
 He graduated with distinction in all subjects and was elected to Phi Beta Kappa.
-After graduating from Cornell, Mr. Seibald worked in Washington, D.C. as an aide to Congresswoman Nita M. Lowey.
+After graduating from Cornell, Jonathan worked in Washington, D.C. as an aide to Congresswoman Nita M. Lowey.

-Mr. Seibald is admitted to practice law in the State of New York.
+Jonathan is admitted to practice law in the State of New York and the United States District Courts for the Southern and Eastern Districts of New York.